Ownership of Things increases pride,

 re-reading treasured volumes a dozen times and more)

-to my appalling memory … and,
+to my appalling memory … and, in key quotations,

-in key quotations, to two notebooks
+and placed in two notebooks

-which have served when called upon
+(which have served when called upon

-to deliver a lecture at short notice.
+to deliver a lecture at short notice).

-A very well stocked antiquarian bookshop
+A very well-stocked antiquarian bookshop

 provides an admirable and constant source